blue gum Myrtaceae Eucalyptus

 Form: A large tree with a straight trunk that can reach 200 feet tall and several feet in diameter.

 Additional Range Information: Eucalyptus globulus is planted in the USDA hardiness zones shown above and may seed into the landscape.
-See states reporting blue gum.
+See the full-size PDF map.

 More Information: Wood